-Michael is a senior Africana & Political Science major, who studied non-western art and repatriation efforts in Paris the summer before transferring to Penn as a junior.
-His research interests are centered around questions of colonialism in the anglophone Caribbean, and how these particular legacies of strife relate to the socio-political challenges existing within the contemporary space.
+Michael is a senior pursuing a degree in Africana Studies with a minor in Political Science, who studied non-western art and repatriation efforts in Paris the summer before transferring to Penn as a junior.
+His research interests are centered around questions of colonialism in the anglophone Caribbean, and how these legacies of strife relate to the socio-political challenges existing within the contemporary space.
 Michael's research interests in the Caribbean were deepened by his attendance at the annual Caribbean Studies Association Conference.
 As a first-year student, attending the conference in the Bahamas, he gained exposure to experts conducting research on a diverse array of topics within the Caribbean, ranging from climate change to education reform.
 This unique forum moved him to interrogate his own questions, utilizing his interest in government to understand the role of identity in the political processes of his mother's nation, Guyana.
-Outside of this work, Michael is very interested in the tech space, this summer he worked in New York conducting research on emerging technologies and their role in the financial services industry.
+Outside of this work, Michael is very interested in the tech space.
+This past summer he worked in New York conducting research on emerging technologies and their role in the financial services industry.

 Wolf Humanities Center Undergraduate Fellow